InoxxAIsource/ai-dream-economy-protocol/DreamAlchemy/README.md

 - Anthropic for Claude AI integration
 - OpenAI for DALL-E artwork generation
-- Replit for hosting and deployment
+- AWS/ for hosting and deployment
 - BSC ecosystem for blockchain infrastructure

 ---